 Watch what your dog is eating

 With so many wonderful new smells and sights to enjoy, there is a good chance your dog will choose to lick and potentially eat something that he really shouldn’t.
 Unfortunately, there are plenty of things in the great outdoors that could cause him to become unwell, such as wild mushrooms, some plants, and even stagnant rainwater.
 Therefore, monitor your pet closely and if he seems too interested in something he shouldn’t eat, discourage him and distract him away immediately.

-If you would like further advice and guidance on hiking with your dog, our well-informed and experienced veterinary team would be happy to help.
+If you would like further advice and guidance on hiking with your dog, our well-informed and experienced veterinary team in Indianapolis would be happy to help.
 Call Bridgeview Animal Hospital today to schedule a pet wellness appointment.